Learn what laws govern the use and possession of drugs, including prescription drugs and household products, and the penalties involved.

 Inhalants are chemical vapors that people inhale on purpose to get “high.”
 The vapors produce mind-altering, and sometimes disastrous, effects.

 Code of Virginia § 18.2-264 makes it illegal to use, or encourage others to use, inhalants.
 Those that use inhalants are guilty of a Class 1 misdemeanor and can be sentenced to up to a year in jail and/or a fine of up to $2,500.
 People who encourage others to use them are guilty of a Class 2 misdemeanor and can be sentenced to up to six months in jail and/or a fine of up to $1,000.
 (Code of Virginia §§ 18.2-11 and 18.2-264(B)).

 How dangerous are inhalants?

 Inhalants contain many chemicals and, while some leave the body quickly, others get absorbed by your body and brain and can cause damage.
 Long-term inhalant use can cause muscle spasms, tremors, or even permanent difficulty with basic actions like walking, bending, or talking.
+In 2020, a government agency reported that other long-term effects include liver and kidney damage, hearing loss, bone marrow damage, and brain damage.
 It can affect your brain in ways that can make it hard for you to learn new things, carry on a conversation, or solve problems.

 “Sudden sniffing death” occurs when high concentrations of inhalants take the place of oxygen in the lungs and brain, causing breathing to stop and death by suffocation.
 Deliberately inhaling from a paper or plastic bag or in a closed area increases the chance of suffocation.
 Inhalants can kill you the very first time you use them.